janekslezak/SilentBell/README.md

 Simple meditation timer with locally stored log, can be used as PWA.

 Work in progress - now mostly vibe-coded with Claude.
-Bell sound from

 For everything to work properly, you need to add to the main folder: